Phinney Ridge Community Solar Project

 Each year through 2020, the utility credits participating Community Solar customer for a portion of the power produced by the Community Solar array.
 Plus, participants receive a Washington State Production Incentive specifically designed for Community Solar customers, which is double the production incentive paid to individual customers who generate solar electricity on their homes.
-These payments, which are based on the customer’s participation level, allow Community Solar customers to recoup all or close to all of their Community Solar participation investment within a number of years.
-For our Seattle Aquarium project, we anticipate that customers will receive a full return on their investment in 2019, so the 2020 incentive credit gives participants something extra.
+These payments, which are based on the customer's participation level, should allow Community Solar customers to recoup all or close to all of their Community Solar participation investment within a number of years.

 City Light's Community Solar Projects